seanwestfall/javascript/README.md

 ````

 #### Arrays
 * Use Array and Object literals instead of Array and Object constructors.
-* Array constructors are error-prone due to their arguments.
-* Because of this, if someone changes the code to pass 1 argument instead of 2 arguments, the array might not have the expected length.
-* To avoid these kinds of weird cases, always use the more readable array literal.
+Array constructors are error-prone due to their arguments, because of this, if someone changes the code to pass 1 argument instead of 2 arguments, the array might not have the expected length.
+To avoid these kinds of weird cases, always use the more readable array literal.
 ````javascript
 // bad
 // Length is 3.